What Is Dog Behavior Modification?

 - Investing in a no-pull harness for a dog that pulls

 It is important to recognize that when feasible, management should be a temporary solution to a problem.
 The goal should be to use management for some time while working on dealing with the underlying problem.
-This means that if your dog chews your shoes, you should keep them out of reach when you are away, but you must also train your dog that they are not appropriate chew items by training your dog the leave it/drop it command (to learn this read, how to train the leave it drop it command) and by praising your dog when chewing the appropriate items (chew toys).
+This means that if your dog chews your shoes, you should keep them out of reach when you are away, but you must also train your dog that they are not appropriate chew items by training your dog the leave it/drop it command and by praising your dog when chewing the appropriate items (chew toys).

 These are only a few of the many dog behavior modification techniques employed by dog behavior experts.
 Each trainer/behavior expert has his/her preferred.

 - The Best Leashes and Techniques to Train a Strong Dog to Walk on a Leash